feryrmdhn/micro-frontend-webpack/README.md

 # Basic Micro-frontend
-Build micro frontend from scratch
+Build micro frontend concept from scratch using webpack

 <h4>There is several requirement</h4>
 <ol>